aalfiann/fastify-boilerplate/readme.md

 - **Safe from CSRF**
   Any request in admin/user area is required token by JWT.

+- **Safe from Bad Bots**
+  Any bots is handled automatically by reCaptcha Google.

 - **Error handler for 4xx and 5xx**
   Any internal error is handled automatically by Fastify.